 Research Fair: Senior Studies Hope, Solidarity and Cognition

 It's a cloudy afternoon in October at Franklin & Marshall.
-Amid the bustle of students en route to class, senior Maceo Whatley reads his "Philosophy of Natural Science" class text in quiet contemplation.
+Amid the bustle of students en route to class, Maceo Whatley '22 reads his "Philosophy of Natural Science" class text in quiet contemplation.

 Whatley turned to philosophy when experiment-based psychology "just didn't leave me with the kind of answers I wanted," he said.